luckyaisystems/luckyaisystems.github.io/Operation_Capability.md

 ## Final Principle

-Capability is the asset.
+Capability is the primary asset.
-Everything else compounds from there.
+Everything else compounds from it.